tyeoh9/tyeoh9/README.md

 I like building things—sometimes useful, sometimes just for fun 🚀.
 I'm usually tinkering with new ideas, shipping projects, or trying out tools I haven't used before.
 I'm into software engineering, machine learning, and everything in between.
 When I'm not coding, I'm probably cooking 🍳 or staying up too late watching Formula 1 🏎️.

-## Some tools I code with
+## What I'm currently working on

-I'm currently tinkering with Claude Code...
+Building Cursor for Google Docs

 ## Some tools I code with
 <div>